haveno-dex/haveno/docs/deployment-guide.md

 IMPORTANT: Do not reuse keypairs, and remember to revoke the private keypair to terminate the arbitrator.

-## Register a filter object on mainnet
+## Set a network filter on mainnet

-On mainnet, the p2p network is expected to have a filter object to filter out offers, onions, currencies, payment methods, etc.
+On mainnet, the p2p network is expected to have a filter object for offers, onions, currencies, payment methods, etc.

 To set the network's filter object: